What is sports coaching?

 Dealing with failure

-Coaches can help players to see the bigger picture and to work on various skills in order to improve weak areas of their sport.
+Coaches can help players see the bigger picture and work on various skills in order to improve weak areas of their sport.
 This doesn’t necessarily prevent failure in the future, but it will help to change a player’s mindset and thoughts towards their own performance.

 Recovering from injury